jboss-developer/jboss-eap-quickstarts/cdi-portable-extension/README.md

 * `META-INF/creatures.xml`: The XML in this file seeds the bean with data.
 * `META-INF/creatures.xsd`: The schema for the XML that seeds the bean with data.

-On application start, there will be one instance of `monster` with a name of `Cat`, hitpoints of `10` and an initiative of `25`.
-There will also be one instance of `npc` with name of `Drunkard` and location of `Drunken Duck Tavern`.
+On application start, there will be one instance of `Monster` with a name of `Cat`, hitpoints of `10` and an initiative of `25`.
+There will also be one instance of `NonPlayerCharacter` with name of `Drunkard` and location of `Drunken Duck Tavern`.
 There is no instantiation code for the object outside of the CDI extension.

 _Note:_ This quickstart does not contain any user interface.
 Instead, you run tests and check server log messages to verify everything is working correctly.